mgimond/Intro-to-git-GitHub/create_and_clone_new_github_repo.md

    cd ~/Documents/ES218
    ```

      The tilde, `~`, is interpreted as you home directory.
-ALternatively, you could have typed the full directory path to your folder.
+Alternatively, you could have typed the full directory path to your folder.
 For example, on a Windows machine, you could have typed:

     ```{r}
     /c/Users/mgimond/ES218